 Any property owned by only you should be safe from being affected by the bankruptcy filing.
 In the case of a Chapter 7 bankruptcy filing, the trustee may sell the entirety of any shared property should you be unable to successfully exempt it from including, at least your portion anyway, although in this case, if a property cannot be divided, your portion of the ownership will be paid back to you.

-Meanwhile, in a community property state, any property that you and your spouse have obtained during the relationship (and before in the case of the spouse) is considered eligible for the bankruptcy estate.
+Meanwhile, in a community property state, any property that you and your spouse have obtained during the relationship (and before in the case of the spouse) is considered eligible for the bankruptcy write for us estate.
 This is an obvious sting, given your inability to prepare for the impact of such a decision by your spouse, especially if they choose not to involve you in the situation, to begin with.
 Whether the trust issue is the fault of you, your spouse, an independent factor, or all of the above, getting help from an attorney at Adam Law Group can do a world of good to help you out of this mess, and hopefully reestablish trust in your relationship if possible.